Toyota Venza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Venza are $1,228 a year with full coverage.
-Comprehensive insurance costs approximately $230 a year, collision costs $380, and liability is $460.
-A liability-only policy costs around $510 a year, with high-risk insurance costing $2,654 or more.
-Teen drivers pay the most at $4,754 a year or more.
+U.S. average insurance rates for a Toyota Venza are $1,228 a year with full coverage.
+Comprehensive insurance costs on average $230, collision insurance costs $380, and liability insurance costs $460.
+Liability-only insurance costs as little as $510 a year, and high-risk driver insurance costs $2,654 or more.
+Teens pay the highest rates at up to $4,754 a year.

 Average premium for full coverage: $1,228

-Prices are based on $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Rates include averaging for all U.S. states and Venza trim levels.
+These estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and for different Venza trim levels.

-For a 40-year-old driver, insurance rates for a Toyota Venza go from as low as $510 for the bare minimum liability coverage to a high of $2,654 for a policy for a high-risk driver.
+For the normal driver, Toyota Venza insurance prices range from as low as $510 for a discount liability-only rate to a much higher rate of $2,654 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.